phpstan/phpstan-strict-rules/README.md

 * Require parameter and return typehints for functions and methods (either native or phpDocs)
 * Correct case for referenced and called function names.
 * Correct case for inherited and implemented method names.
+* Contravariance for parameter types and covariance for return types in inherited methods

 Additional rules are coming in subsequent releases!